CompEvol/beast2-site/_posts/2026-05-21-optimal-bactrian-random-walk.md

 Note that the y-axis is on a log-scale.
-Perhaps somewhat surprisigin is that with every doubling of the parameter dimension $k$, the ESS halves.
+Perhaps somewhat surprisigin is that with every doubling of the parameter dimension $$k$$, the ESS halves.
 So, moving more dimensions at the same time does not increase ESS, probably because the window-size of the random walk operator is tuned to become smaller, so overall amount of state space traversed per step is not increased.

 The plot shows that having a target acceptance probability of 0.3 works well over a wide range of parameter dimensions.